3D print fans of the Elder Scrolls franchise are going to love this.

 the Skyrim fanbase is probably just happy to see that real-world versions of these items are possible.

-3D printing fantasy into reality
+3D printing fantasy into reality with elder scrolls

 Displaying their work on the popular website, Redditor ReProps shared a photo of their 3D-printed Skyrim Dragonbone Dagger.